Automattic/jetpack/readme.txt

 * Podcast Block: display fallback link when the block is rendered in non-WordPress contexts, such as RSS feeds.
 * Search: improve URL formatting for the expanded search layout.
 * Sharing: ensure the first suitable image found in a post is always the one used in Open Graph Image meta tags.
+* Slideshow Block: ensure that slideshows are displayed nicely in subscription emails.
 * Synchronization: improve synchronization of comment status, taxononmies, and terms between your site and WordPress.com.

 **Improved compatibility**